 Neem oil is an all-natural pesticide that can repel fig beetles, rosemary beetles, ten-lined June beetles, and other common garden pests.

-When used properly and consistently, it is very effective at protecting garden crops and ridding them of damaging insects.
+When used correctly and regularly, it does a great job protecting garden crops and getting rid of damaging insects.

 The oil has a strong smell, but it will fade once dry.
 Using neem oil is an organic way to control fig bugs in an environmentally friendly manner.

-Therefore, make a homemade neem oil spray by mixing 2 tablespoons of pure neem oil with a gallon of water and 2 teaspoons of a mild detergent.
+Therefore, make a homemade neem oil spray by mixing two tablespoons of pure neem oil with a gallon of water and two teaspoons of mild detergent.

 Spray this solution thoroughly on your fruit and vegetable trees.